mwheymans/psfmi/README.md

 The basic pooling method is Rubin's Rules (RR).
-For categorical and spline predictors the following pooling methods are available to derive and overall p-value: the Meng and Rubin likelihood ratio statistics method, the pooling covariance matrix or D1 method, the pooling of Chi-square values or D2 method and a method that is called Median P Rule (MPR) that pools the median of the p-values.
+For categorical and spline predictors the following pooling methods are available to derive an overall p-value: the Meng and Rubin likelihood ratio statistics method, the pooling covariance matrix or D1 method, the pooling of Chi-square values or D2 method and a method that is called Median P Rule (MPR) that pools the median of the p-values.